 VantageScore Credit Account Mix

-VantageScores adds a little more to its description in this category.
+VantageScore adds a little more to its description in this category.
 Known as “credit mix and experience” the scoring model describes it as a “highly influential” part of your credit score.
-VantageScore notes that it looks for a varied credit mix, such as the vehicle loan, credit card, and home loan discussed previously.
+VantageScore looks for a varied credit mix, such as the vehicle loan, credit card, and home loan discussed previously.
 Having those types of credit products in your “account mix” communicates your experience in handling different types of credit.
+For VantageScore*, credit account mix makes up 11% of your score.

 FICO Credit Account Mix